 No doubt, this applies perfectly to the art market.
 Thus in 2016 Everledger invested into Vastari.

 Vastari supports museums all over the world that are organizing exhibitions.
 For sharing information about these exhibitions worldwide Vastari provides tools allowing museums to connect and communicate with the private sector and art object owners in an easy and convenient way.
-The partnership between Everledger and Vastari combines art market knowledge with the power of the blockchain technology.
+The partnership between Everledger and Vastari combines art market knowledge with the power of blockchain technology.
 This combination helps museums to improve transparency and to fight fraud, too.
 Blockchain technology enables them to store provenance, exhibition history and data points, which identify the unique art object.

-And it’s this last part that’s most challenging, because an art object is much more complex than a diamond.
+And it’s this last part that’s most challenging because an art object is much more complex than a diamond.
 Diamonds can be uniquely identified using so-called 4 Cs (Color, Clarity, Cut and Carat Weight) and additional 40 metadata points.
-But what are the differentiating properties of an artwork that will enable us to properly identifying it?
+But what are the differentiating properties of an artwork that will enable us to properly identify it?
 We will see, how Everledger and Vastari are going to solve this problem.

 Have you ever thought of investing into art?
 If so, you should have a look at the Maecenas platform.

 This project aims to simplify art investments for the average consumer.It allows them to invest even small amounts of money into an art-backed portfolio or buy shares of famous paintings.
 Maecenas promises to offer the most competitive fees in the fine art market.
 Indeed, if you compare the typical 20% fee taken by the big auction houses, it’s exactly ten times as much as the 2% fee Maecenas demands.